vindar/tgx/README.md

 ### 3D graphics.

-- Heavily optimized "pixel perfect" triangle rasterizer with 8bits sub-pixels precision.
+- Heavily optimized "pixel perfect" triangle rasterizer with selectable sub-pixels precision (2, 4, 6 or 8 bits precision).
 - Depth buffer testing.
 - Two Wireframe drawing modes: *fast* (simple lines, low quality) or *slow* (high quality, sub-pixel precision, anti-aliasing, custom line thickness)
 - Flat and Gouraud shading.
 - Phong lightning model with separate ambient/diffuse/specular color components (currently only one directional light source).
 - Per object material properties.
 - Perspective-correct texture mapping with selectable point sampling / bilinear filtering.
+Selectable wrap mode: repeat (for power of two textures) and clamp to edge.
  - Perspective and Orthographic projection.
 - Optional backface culling.
 - Tile rasterization: it is possible to render only part of the viewport at a time to save RAM by using a smaller image and a smaller zbuffer.
 - Templates classes for all the needed maths: `Vec2`, `Vec3`, `Vec4` (vectors), `Mat4` (4x4 matrix) and `Box2` (2D box).